edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

 ### Intl

-Intl may seem a bit complicated at first glance, but as you can see below, that's not so bad.
+Intl may seem a bit complicated at first glance, but as you can see below, it's not so bad.

 Here's an example: